theNewDynamic/thenewdynamic.org/_links/prototype-with-proteus.md

 source: Joshua Ogle, Thoughbot
 link: https://robots.thoughtbot.com/prototype-with-proteus
 tool:
-  - Proteus Static Site Starter Kits
+  - proteus-static-site-starter-kits
-  - Middleman
+  - middleman
-  - Jekyll
+  - jekyll
-  - Gulp
+  - gulp
 ---
 If you are pressed for time anything that speeds up your setup is going to mean more time to polish or squeeze in one more feature.
 That’s why we made a collection of static site starter kits called Proteus.